Pronounced: sar-ko-KOAK-ah kon-FU-sa

 Rainy Side Notes

-The best part about growing Sarcococca is that it blooms in winter, and when you walk by, the fragrance gives a knock on the olfactory nerve.
-It makes you want to breathe in deep the wonderful scent.
-The first time I smelled it, I was in the garden at Heronswood Nursery.
-The fragrance caught my attention, and I went in search of what flower was giving itself away in the middle of winter.
-To my surprise, it was a very small, almost inconspicuous white flower on a Sweet box shrub.
+The best part about Sarcococca is that it blooms in winter.
+When you walk in the garden, Sarcococca's fragrance gives such a knock on the olfactory nerve, you will want to take a deep breathe of the wonderful scent.
+The first time I caught a whiff of it, I was in the garden at Heronswood Nursery in January.
+The fragrance caught my attention and I went in search of what flower gave itself away in the middle of winter.
+To my surprise, it was a very small, almost inconspicuous white flower on the sweet box shrub.
 The glossy black berries caught my eye also.
-I had to have this wonderful fragrance to brighten my winter.
-Therefore, it came to pass the shrubs came to live in my garden.
-Every winter it reminds me what a joy it is for my nose to have this shrub.
+I had to have this wonderful fragrance for my winter garden!
+The genus of shrubs came to live in my garden.
+In the dead of winter, its sweet scent reminds me what a joy it is to have this shrub blooming in the garden.

-Introduced to cultivation in 1916, it is believed the species comes from China where seed was collected in 1908.
+Introduced to cultivation in 1916, the first species came from China where seed was collected in 1908.

-Its common name, Sweet box, may have been received because it's in the boxwood family.
-At least Sarcococca does not have the smell of dirty sweat socks when it gets wet, unlike its cousins, the boxwoods.
-S. confusa has more fragrance than another Sarcococca species--hookeriana.
+Its common name, sweet box, comes from it being in the boxwood family.
+Unlike other boxwoods, Sarcococca doesn’t have the smell of dirty sweat socks or cat pee when it gets wet.
+S. confusa has more fragrance than another Sarcococca species—hookeriana.